SimpleFi-finance/frontend-test/README.md

 #### Notes

-If you get stuck or something is not working do not esitate to get in touch with a memeber of the team (Filippo is the best option for this). they will get you unstuck right away.
+If you get stuck or something is not working do not hesitate to get in touch with a member of the team (Filippo is the best option for this).
+They will get you unstuck right away.
 We dont want you to lose time finding where the data is, if you cant find it or the stream is being rejected just get in touch!

 The docs for the api are being updated atm so you might notice some changes.